RGCI-Limitation of Cost or Funds – The Burden Falls on You

 Now That You Have All the Pieces

 Once your ETC is complete you can add it to your incurred cost to date to arrive at your EAC to compare to the limitations.
-Both SF 1408 and DFARS 252.242-7006 have a specific requirement that your accounting system to include processes and controls to ensure you comply with these contract clauses, regardless of the level of risk your company may be willing to take.
-You want to be able to demonstrate your system complies and you are doing your due diligence.
+Both SF 1408 and DFARS 252.242-7006 have a specific requirement that your accounting system include processes and controls to ensure you comply with these contract clauses, regardless of the level of risk your company may be willing to take.
+You want to be able to demonstrate your system complies with the contract requirements; you are doing your due diligence; and avoid the potential accounting system deficiencies discussed above.

 The limitation of funds requirement is even more complex, as you are not dealing with the entire period of performance.
 You must be able to project likely cost for the next 60 days on a continuing basis as well as at the end of the period of performance.